vikputthiscodeongit/js-helpers/README.md

 ## Migrating
 ### From version 1
-All parameters for all functions except `fetchWithTimeout` and `wait` are now type checked on runtime.
+Function parameters are now type checked.

 * __Removed__: `createEls()`
   * Write this code yourself - it was just a `for` loop.